Department of Engineering and Public Policy Courses

 The course provides an overview of the academic and professional domain of technology-centered policy.
 Content includes career exploration, networking practice, ethics and professional responsibilities, academic advising, alumni speakers, and other topics as relevant.
 Intended for sophomores enrolling in the Engineering and Public Policy (EPP) Additional Major and the Science, Technology and Public Policy (STPP) Additional Major.

 Should autonomous robots make life and death decisions on their own?
 Should we allow them to select a target and launch weapons?
 To diagnose injuries and perform surgery when human doctors are not around?
 Who should be permitted to observe you, find out who your friends are, what you do and say with them, what you buy, and where you go?
-Do social media and personalized search restrict our intellectual horizons?
+Do social media and personalized searches restrict our intellectual horizons?
 Do we live in polarizing information bubbles, just hearing echoes of what we already know and believe?
 As computing technology becomes ever more pervasive and sophisticated, we are presented with an escalating barrage of decisions about who, how, when, and for what purposes technology should be used.
 This course will provide an intellectual framework for discussing these pressing issues of our time, as we shape the technologies that in turn shape us.
 We will seek insight through reading, discussion, guest lectures, and debates.
 Students will also undertake an analysis of a relevant issue of their choice, developing their own position, and acquiring the research skills needed to lend depth to their thinking.
 The course will enhance students' ability to think clearly about contentious technology choices, formulate smart positions, and support their views with winning arguments.

 Railroads in the USA are often considered as a subject for nostalgia or public sector failure, an image largely based on passenger service.
 However, the USA's private sector freight rail industry is considered a model for the world as the result of its renaissance following deregulation in 1980.
 This is a "stealth" industry whose history and economics are both intertwined and complex.
 Students will gain a basic understanding of the industry's history and economics and its role in the national transportation network, with special attention to the past half-century.
 In addition, students will participate in small group research projects in particular areas of special interest - for example, economic history, industry and safety culture, network economics, utility regulation or transportation policy.